 The most recommended high-quality dog life jacket for Goldend Doodles can be found here.

 If you want to take your dog for a swim for the first time and you’re not sure how they’ll react to deeper waters, we always recommend safety first.

 It’s always best (especially if it’s your first time taking your dog out to unfamiliar bodies of water) to consult your veterinarian before taking your Goldendoodle out on your next vacation.

 Most dogs are used to drinking fresh filtered water from their doggy bowl, and if they haven’t had time for their immune system to build up the proper bacteria in their stomach to fight off the foreign bacteria that are often found in certain types of water, then you’re going to want to make sure you know ahead of time.

 Keep safety on your mind at all times.
 Never leave your dog unattended and unsupervised.
 Goldendoodles are very smart and energetic dogs.
-They will find ways to entertain themselves if left alone and you have to very cautious if you ever leave them alone, especially around bodies of water.
+They will find ways to entertain themselves if left alone, and you have to be very cautious if you ever leave them alone, especially around bodies of water.